isontheline/pro.webssh.net/documentation/src/docs/documentation/help/howtos/enabling-verbose-logging.md

 ---

 # How to enable verbose logging?
-If you need to debug an error (even crash) you will need to enable file verbose logging.
+Verbose logging is disabled by default but could be useful to debug some issues you may encounter.
+There are two ways to access the logs:

+1. Inside WebSSH
+2. In the file system (useful for crashes)

+## Inside WebSSH
+1. Launch WebSSH
+2. Go to Settings menu (gear icon top left)
+3. Choose Logs entry menu
+4. Choose "debug" in the level contextual menu

+## File System (useful for crashes)
-## iOS
+### iOS
 1. iOS Settings
 2. WebSSH
 3. Settings